-This year, I’m a part of a group of five facilitators of post-show conversations at PuSh International Performing Arts Festival.
-As a challenge to myself, I’m writing “60 second responses” of what I’ve seen throughout the festival.
+in 2017, I was part of a group of five facilitators of post-show conversations at PuSh International Performing Arts Festival.
+As a challenge to myself, I wrote “60 second responses” of what I saw throughout the festival.

 Wednesday, February 1st (on through February 3rd)